ThingPulse/minigrafx/README.md

 ## Inspiration

-This library is heavily based on another library https://github.com/squix78/esp8266-oled-ssd1306 developed by Fabrice Weinberg and myself mostly for tiny OLED displays.
+This library is heavily based on [https://github.com/ThingPulse/esp8266-oled-ssd1306](https://github.com/ThingPulse/esp8266-oled-ssd1306) developed by Fabrice Weinberg and myself mostly for tiny OLED displays.
 This new library targets also color displays and e-paper displays with higher resolution

 ## Philosophy